 View world-class exhibits at the Pérez Art Museum Miami situated on picturesque Biscayne Bay in Museum Park.

-Or check out the Bass Museum of Art, The Wolfsonian and the World Erotic Art Museum — all located in the Art Deco District of South Beach.
+Or check out the The Bass, The Wolfsonian and the World Erotic Art Museum — all located in the Art Deco District of South Beach.

-Every December, Art Basel Miami Beach is North America’s most comprehensive international contemporary art fair, with 67 galleries from 31 countries on exhibit this year.
+Every December is another art event you won’t want to miss.
+Art Basel Miami Beach is North America's most comprehensive international contemporary art fair, with 67 galleries from 31 countries on exhibit this year.
 Held at the Miami Beach Convention Center, the festival draws more than 70,000 art dealers, artists, collectors and aficionados to Miami.
-It’s also spawned over 20 satellite fairs, as well as parties and events galore.
+It's also spawned over 20 satellite fairs, as well as parties and events in abundance.